dapritchard/BayesLM/README.md

 via `Rcpp`.
 The main purpose of this exercise was to obtain some familiarity with these libraries and packages.
-Additionally I am also interested in comparing the speeds of the implementations for this problem and practicing profiling techniques using the software.
+Additionally I am also interested in comparing the speeds of the implementations for this problem and practicing profiling techniques on the software.

 A more detailed explanation of the functions / programs found in this repository can be found at `Writeup/Bayes_LM_Writeup.pdf`.
 The file also displays my